-Each white to off-white, round, biconvex tablet, engraved with "N" on one side and "15" on the other side, contains 15 mg of pioglitazone.
+Each white-to-off-white, round, biconvex tablet engraved with "N" on one side and "15" on the other contains 15 mg of pioglitazone.
 Nonmedicinal ingredients: mannitol, carboxymethylcellulose calcium, hydroxypropyl cellulose, and magnesium stearate.

-Each white to off-white, round, flat face, bevelled-edge tablet, engraved with "N" on one side and "30" on the other side, contains 30 mg of pioglitazone.
+Each white-to-off-white, round, flat-faced, bevel-edged tablet engraved with "N" on one side and "30" on the other contains 30 mg of pioglitazone.
 Nonmedicinal ingredients: mannitol, carboxymethylcellulose calcium, hydroxypropyl cellulose, and magnesium stearate.

-Each white to off-white, round, flat face bevelled-edged tablet, engraved with "N" on one side and "45" on the other side, contains 45 mg of pioglitazone.
+Each white-to-off-white, round, flat face bevel-edged tablet engraved with "N" on one side and "45" on the other contains 45 mg of pioglitazone.
 Nonmedicinal ingredients: mannitol, carboxymethylcellulose calcium, hydroxypropyl cellulose, and magnesium stearate.